A phase-shift-periodic parallel boundary condition for low-magnetic-shear scenarios: Convective Cell Mitigation in Hasegawa-Wakatani

 Currently, a satisfactory comparison of the three-dimensional Hasegawa-Wakatani system to its two dimensional simplifications has yet to be carried out; the need for such a study has now become even more compelling, as an alternative two-dimensional HWE has recently been proposed by~\citet{Majda_2018}.
 However, a direct comparison between the two- and three- dimensional systems is made difficult by the tendency of the three-dimensional HWE in a triply-periodic domain to condensate the majority of the free energy into $k_z = 0$ convective cells~\citep{Biskamp_1995}, a behaviour not shared with its two-dimensional counterparts.
 These cells eventually grow to be box-scale, resulting in an almost complete quenching of the underlying drift-wave turbulence.
 To mitigate these convective cells,~\citet{Korsholm_1999} advocated the use of an \emph{ad hoc} non-periodic radial boundary condition with damping operators at the boundaries, though it has also been shown that effective mitigation can be attained by adopting some amount of magnetic shear~\citep{Hasegawa_Wakatani, Kammel_thesis}.
 We will show here, however, that the radial inhomogeneity resulting from finite magnetic shear is actually unnecessary; all that is needed is the across-the-boundary parallel variation for $k_y \ne 0$ modes that arises from a phase-shift-periodic boundary condition.
 This variation has the effect of enforcing $k_y = 0$ for $k_z = 0$ modes, and thus convective cells, which require finite $k_y$, can be avoided.
 The subsequent evolution of the system then closely resembles the two-dimensional modified HWE, where zonal flows govern the turbulence.

 To demonstrate this, we perform pseudospectral simulations of the three-dimensional HWE using two sets of boundary conditions, the first using a triply periodic domain, while the second applies a phase shift across the parallel boundary.
-The radial and binormal extents are set to $\ell_x = \ell_y = 2 \upi 10 $; in principle, the parallel extent can be set to unity with a proper renormalization of $\adiabat$, though in practice we use $\ell_z = 2 \upi$ to keep in line with the convention of using $z$ as a poloidal-like variable in gyrokinetic simulations.
-We set $\beta = 1$, $\adiabat = 0.125$, and $\mu = 0.01$.
+The radial and binormal extents are set to $\ell_x = \ell_y = 20 \upi \rho_\mathrm{s} $, \red{where $\rho_\mathrm{s} = \sqrt{T_\mr{e}/m_\mr{i}}$ is the ion sound radius, $T_ \mr{e}$ is the electron temperature and $m_\mr{i}$ is the ion mass}; in principle, the parallel extent can be set to unity with a proper renormalization of $\adiabat$, though in practice we use $\ell_z = 2 \upi$ to keep in line with the convention of using $z$ as a poloidal-like variable in gyrokinetic simulations.
+We set $\kappa = 1$, $\adiabat = 0.125$, and $\mu = 0.01$.
 Linear terms are handled implicitly using a second-order Crank-Nicholson method, the nonlinearity is evaluated using the third-order Adams-Bashforth method, and 3/2 padding is used in all dimensions for dealiasing.
 Finally, simulations are seeded with small-amplitude random noise.